 Pumpkins are fun and exciting for fun fall decorations.
-They’re the “global sign” for Halloween time.
+They’re the “global sign” for fall and Halloween time.
 But what do you do with them after Halloween?
 You use them to create a Thanksgiving Pumpkin Craft with your family!
 That’s what you do.

 I’m not the original creator or crafter of this idea.
 I do have to start out by saying that.
 I honestly, can’t remember where I originally saw it.
+I probably saw this Thanksgiving pumpkin craft on Pinterest, knowing me and my Pinterest obsession.

 But, this year, when Halloween is over, our family will be keeping one of our bigger pumpkins and writing on it.

-Family Thanksgiving Pumpkin Craft
+Family Thanksgiving Pumpkin Craft Idea

-All you Need for your Thanksgiving Pumpkin Craft:
+Craft Supplies for your Thanksgiving Pumpkin Craft:

 - Reasons to be thankful